Progress Monitoring and Curriculum-Based Measurement

 Progress monitoring tools are domain-specific.
 The reading probe that works for a first-grader is not the same as the one that works for a fourth-grader, and neither translates to maths or writing.
 The table below summarises the major CBM tools by domain.

 Oral Reading Fluency (ORF) is the most researched CBM measure.
 The student reads aloud from a grade-level passage for one minute; the examiner records words read correctly per minute (WCPM).
-WCPM is a robust indicator of overall reading proficiency because fluent reading requires the simultaneous integration of decoding, vocabulary, and comprehension (Good and Kaminski, 2002).
+WCPM is a strong indicator of overall reading proficiency because fluent reading requires the simultaneous integration of decoding, vocabulary, and comprehension (Good and Kaminski, 2002).

-DIBELS (Dynamic Indicators of Basic Early Literacy Skills) and AIMSweb are the dominant ORF platforms in US schools.
+DIBELS (active Indicators of Basic Early Literacy Skills) and AIMSweb are the dominant ORF platforms in US schools.
 Both provide benchmarks, standardised passages, and growth norms.
 EasyCBM, developed at the University of Oregon, offers a free or low-cost alternative with strong psychometric properties.
 For students in Grades 1 through 6, ORF WCPM benchmarks typically fall in the following ranges:

 - Grade 1 (spring): 60-90 WCPM